yannjor/krabby/README.md

 makepkg -si
 ```

+There is also the development package [krabby-git](https://aur.archlinux.org/packages/krabby-git) that tracks the main branch.

 ### Ubuntu/Debian x86_64 (and derivatives)

 Download the latest `.deb` release.
 Then run (replacing v.v.v with the version number)